JasonFilmlight/ExternalClientReviewSamples/README.md

 ### Installing Required Libraries

-These example uses some external libraries.
+These examples use a few external libraries.
 To install them, `pip3 install -r requirements.txt` within your virtueal environement (see above).

-See the sections below for each sharing service for notes on installing any additional Python libraries they it require.
+See the sections below for each sharing service for notes on installing any additional Python libraries it may require.

 ### Starting the FLAPI Service

-Restart all Daylight/Baselight application services by changing to the `bin` directory inside the installation directory and running sudo `./fl-service restart`.
+Restart all Daylight/Baselight application services by changing to the `bin` directory inside the installation directory and running `sudo ./fl-service restart`.
 Make sure in particular that the `flapi` service starts without error.

 ## A Note on Rendering